 In the new book There Are No Accidents, author Jessie Singer argues that basically everything we consider to be an “accident” — be it car accidents or fatal fires or workplace injuries — are in fact not accidents at all.
 Humans, Singer writes, make mistakes all the time, but it’s the dangerous conditions in our built environments that result in fatal consequences.
 Larger systemic forces, shaped by corporations and governments, intersect to create vulnerabilities that we don’t all share equally.
 Anticipating and reducing those opportunities for human error is the key to preventing needless death.

 “As a disclaimer, I don’t like to use the word ‘accident,’” Singer told me in the interview.
 “I don’t normally use the word ‘accident’ but I’m going to use it throughout our conversation, so that you can see when it starts to sound weird to you.”

-I spoke with Singer about their book, their critique of how we use the term, and how we can make our communities safer.
+I spoke with Singer about their book, their critique of how we use the term, and how we can make our communities safer for an episode of Vox Conversations.
 Our interview has been edited for length and clarity.

 What do you mean when you say there are no accidents?

 This is a real tricky thing for us to wrap our heads around because the word “accident” is quite tricky.
 By definition, it’s a contradiction.
 It has two definitions: One is a random event, and the other is a harmful event.
 So an accident is unpredictable, but with a predictable outcome.